-Companies should rebrand to better differentiate from the competition
+Companies should rebrand to differentiate themselves from competitors better

-Young businesses often don’t understand the importance of branding and turn to generic templates or non-custom designs to build their initial brand.
+Young businesses often don’t understand branding’s importance and turn to generic templates or non-custom designs to build their initial brand.

 Generic branding is a problem because it leaves businesses competing against many others with similar sounding names and nearly identical logo designs.
 Brand recognition is difficult when many brands look the same.

-And, it’s impossible to build brand loyalty if your customers and prospective customers can’t differentiate your brand from your competitors, especially if your products offerings are identical or similar.
+It’s impossible to build brand loyalty if your customers and prospective customers can’t differentiate your brand from your competitors, especially if your product offerings are identical or similar.

 Rebranding strategies are rarely included in business plans because entrepreneurs don’t anticipate they’ll need to rebrand.